 The key here is putting the issue into perspective.
-We spend a great deal of our lives at work, and if an employee app helps people to better understand their job and it proves to them that they play a valued role in something greater than their individual efforts, then these five minutes or less every day sound like a wise investment.
+We spend a great deal of our lives at work.
+If an employee app helps people to better understand their job and it proves to them that they play a valued role in something greater than their individual efforts, then these five minutes or less every day sound like a wise investment.

-There are also some practical steps that can limit overuse, such as restricting the sending of push messages to specific times (e.g., not over the weekend or after working hours).
+There are also some practical steps that can limit overuse, such as restricting the sending of push messages to specific times (e.g., not on the weekend or after working hours).

 Can I see an example of an employee app?

-Put it another way, your organization has its specific needs and goals, and there’s little doubt that it has requirements unique to it.
-This is a long-winded way of saying that the very best way to see what an employee app can do for your company is to book a demo.
+Put it another way, your organization has its specific needs and goals, and there’s little doubt that it has unique requirements.
+That's why the very best way to see what an employee app can do for your company is to book a demo.

 2. Will they (your employees) come?¯\_(ツ)_/¯

 The most important question for employees won’t be about the technical platform or legal documents.
 What they want to know is. . . .

 What’s in it for me?

 It’s one thing to reach all of your employees and to be able to talk to everyone.
 But the real challenge is actually getting people to LISTEN and ENGAGE.

 As we’ve seen above, your employee app will be a voluntary channel for most members of your workforce.
 The one proven way to successfully get your employees into the app on a regular basis is to. . . .